 The Christmas market at the Habsburg’s Schönbrunn Palace is pretty special.
 After December 26th, it morphs into the Neujahrsmarkt: an equally fine New Year market.

-- Beautiful setting; lovely selection of wares, food and drink
+- Beautiful setting; lovely selection of wares, food, and drink

-- 2019/2020 dates: Dec 27 to Jan 5
+- 2023/2024 dates: from Christmas to Jan 4

-- See also: New Year markets | Schönbrunn Palace
+- See also:

 Call me a sucker for Imperial grandeur, but I do like the Schönbrunn approach to a New Year market.

-Not all booths survive the change – those that don’t are covered by a uniform screen wishing you a Happy New Year in various languages.
+Not all booths may survive the change; those that don’t were covered (last time I visited) by a uniform screen wishing you a Happy New Year in various languages.

 Which brings me to the food side of the market.

 Even the standard Leberkäse had a certain panache, with the meatloaf coming in wild boar, chilli, Emmentaler and Mangalitza flavours (the latter is an old pig variety).

 All-in-all, then, probably the city’s best New Year market experience.